Continuum limit of critical inhomogeneous random graphs: Introduction

 \subsection{Motivation and outline}

 Let us now informally describe the motivations behind our work.
-The main aim of this paper is to study the maximal components $\cC_n^{\sss(i)}(\lambda)$ for the rank-one model above in the critical scaling window and show: \emph{these maximal components viewed as metric spaces with edge lengths rescaled by $n^{-1/3}$ converge to random fractals related to the continuum random tree}.
+The main aim of this paper is to study the maximal components $\cC_n^{\sss(i)}(\lambda)$ for the rank-one model above in the critical scaling window and show that \emph{these maximal components viewed as metric spaces with edge lengths rescaled by $n^{-1/3}$ converge to random fractals related to the continuum random tree}.
 A natural question is why one should focus on this particular class of random graph models.
+In the following paragraphs, we give two major motivations of our work: